Celts to the Crèche

 The massive 2,060 page Codex Amiatinus was one of three complete Bibles (each in a single volume called a pandect) produced at Monkwearmouth-Jarrow while Ceolfrith was Abbot.
-It now resides in Florence, Italy, but it will be brought back to England for the first time in 1300 years for an exhibition, “Anglo-Saxon Kingdoms” from October 19, 2018 through mid-February, 2019 at The British Library.
+It now resides in Florence, Italy, but it was brought back to England for the first time in 1300 years for an exhibition, “Anglo-Saxon Kingdoms” from October 19, 2018 through mid-February, 2019 at The British Library.

 Bede comes to Monkwearmouth and Jarrow: The 7 year old child Bede showed up in 680 to Biscop’s new monastery at Monkwearmouth likely brought by his parents.
 By this time, Biscop was no longer a young, agile monk, but was in his early 50’s.